Agayu: The Orisha of the Volcano

 This suit is made with dark red or wine pants and jackets.
 Handkerchiefs or strips of various colors hang from his waist.
 A turban is placed on his head and a bamboo staff with 9-color ribbons.

-Agayu day or its allegorical celebration inherited from syncretism is usually commemorated on July 25.
+Agayu's number is 9 and its multiples.
+His days are Wednesday and the 16th of each month, his allegorical celebration inherited from syncretism is usually commemorated on July 25.

 Aggayu Colors